wazuh/wazuh-docker/nginx_conf/ssl/README.md

 #### Using a Self Signed Certificate

 In case you want to use a self-signed certificate we provided a script to generate one.
-You may create your own with more relevant information.

 Execute `bash generate-self-signed-cert.sh` on this same directory and the right files will be generated.
 You must have installed `openssl` locally.